ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance

-We have also used SuperLU 5.2.1. as the local subdomain solver on the CPU (compiled with {\tt cc} Cray compiler wrapper and linked to Cray LibSci library for its BLAS and LAPACK, while using METIS for reordering the matrix).
+We have also used SuperLU 5.2.1 as the local subdomain solver on the CPU (compiled with {\tt cc} Cray compiler wrapper and linked to Cray LibSci library for its BLAS and LAPACK, while using METIS for reordering the matrix).
 For this particular simulation, Tacho, running with one thread, was more efficient than SuperLU.
-This could be because while SuperLU performs the partial pivoting to maintain the numerical stability of the factorization, Tacho looks for the pivots only within each diagonal blocks for performance.
+This could be because, while SuperLU performs the partial pivoting to maintain the numerical stability of the factorization, Tacho looks for the pivots only within each diagonal blocks for performance.
 For this particular simulation, Tacho was stable enough.

 Similarly, Table~\ref{tab:albany-weak} shows the parallel weak-scaling results.
 Though the overall performance of the domain-decomposition solver may improve by having more MPI processes on a single GPU with MPS, there could be a significant overhead (e.g., GPU memory).
-Hence, for this studies, we launched only 32 MPI processes on each node for our GPU runs (i.e., 8 MPIs / GPU), while 64 MPI processes were used on each node for our CPU runs (i.e., one MPI / core).
-Hence on 16 compute nodes, we have 512 and 1024 MPI processes for our GPU and CPU run, respectively.
-We observed that the GPU acceleration was maintained over multiple compute nodes.
+Hence, for our weak-scaling experiments, we launched only 32 MPI processes on each node for our GPU runs (i.e., 8 MPI ranks / GPU), while 64 MPI processes were used on each node for our CPU runs (i.e., one MPI / core).